KatalinaNadasi/fetch-employees/README.md

 Fetch an employee

-Pedagogic tool with show different steps from static datas to a promise with Axios
+Pedagogic tool with show different steps from static datas to a promise with Axios The API fetched at the end is random user generator : https://randomuser.me/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).